 Variation of the conversion parameters are determined by linked factors, such as the browsing behavior metrics (Bounce rate, avg.
 Time on page, avg.
 Page per sessions), platform internal factors (slow navigation, inconsistent or few information, incorrect validation fields, incorrect merchandising composition, etc.) and external ones (marketing campaigns not focused on audiences in line with the shop's products, incorrect creative communications, etc.).

 Let's take for example a customer path (or journey) that from mobile begins his web surfing on the shop landing on the homepage, clicking on the search bar and fill it out with the product name, then clicking on the first result and he lands on the product page.
 Then, added the product to the cart, he arrives at the checkout filling out shipping information and payment form to complete the order.

 During this web surfing, the customer sees several pages where there may be missing information to make him able to proceed to the next step – maybe it's something related to product details or shipping information, all of them are missed opportunities and/or errors to fix (leaving outside of consideration technical issues he could encounter browsing).

 The CRO main purpose is to analyze the "fall/exit points" (or pitfalls) and understanding the "why" through deep qualitative and quantitative analysis.

 Using experimentation method in a scientific way, we can work out the issues that afflict user browsing and implement new specific solutions to avoid decreasing the pitfalls and increase conversions at the next step of funnel browsing.

-How to read journey in Google Analytics
+How to read Customer Journey in Google Analytics 3

 In the "Audience" section, the User Flow in Google Analytics is a graphical representation of users' path through the various pages up to their exit.
 This report allows you to compare traffic volumes from different sources, examine traffic patterns on the site, and troubleshoot site efficacy.